TexBlock/TiC-Wiki/Material-JSON.md

 Location: `/assets/<resource_id>/models/tool_materials/`

 ### Keys
 `texture`: [[Resource Location|Common-JSON-Value-Types#resourcelocation]].
 A suffix for an untinted texture for the material.
-WARNING: This texture will still be loaded from the same namespace as the rest of the material.
+Note that this texture will still be loaded from the same namespace as the part texture, the texture namespace just gets included in the suffix.
 --Result: `tconstruct:cobalt` -> `head_tconstruct_cobalt.png`.
 `fallbacks`: List of strings.
 Default suffixes the mod tries to load before it gives up and loads the default texture.
 Used in order from left to right.
 --Known defaults: `wood`, `rock`, `metal` (heads); `stick`, `bone` (handles).